Khushiii7/TravelPlaner/README.md

-## Travel Planer
+## Travel itinerary Generater
-This is designed to make travel planning clear and visually appealing.
+This is designed to make travel planning clear and visually appealing by downloading your itinerary.
 ---

 ##  Technologies Used